justinwilly/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+The biggest difference would be that '.forEach' modifies the original array and '.map' returns a new array w/o modifying the original

 2. What is the difference between a function and a method?

+A method is a function that is attached to an object and mthods can only be on instances of that object

 3. What is closure?

+Closure is basically the concept that a nested function has access to its parent variables by way of 'lexical scoping'.
+For example if there is a nested function in a function, it will enclose the variable it needs and retain the ability to use it

 4. Describe the four rules of the 'this' keyword.

+== Window is the default unless you are strict mode which then will go to undefined == Implicit: Goes directly into an object method for example the binding only works withing the object that it lives == New: creates new objects using the contructor function with the "new" keyword == Explicit: assinging "this" based only on the objects passed into a function for a specific use.
+Basically calling from in the function to an object to give it context on how to use "this"

 5. Why do we need super() in an extended class?

+It is used as a function which calls the parent class with the parameters passed to it.

 ## Project Set up